-- Sift the almond flour and powdered sugar, then transfer to a food chopper and puree for 15 seconds in 5 second intervals.
-Sift them again, discard any clumps, and mix in the chai spice.
+- Sift the almond flour, powdered sugar and chai spice.
+Transfer to a food chopper and pulse for 20 seconds in 5 second intervals.
+Sift them again and discard any large clumps.

 - Transfer the batter into a piping bag with a medium sized round tip.
-Pipe even circles onto a baking sheet covered in parchment paper or a silicone baking mat (if using parchment, put a few spots of batter in the corners under the paper so that it's secured to the sheet).
+Pipe even circles (about 1½ inches in diameter) onto a silicone baking mat on top of a baking sheet.

-- Lift your baking sheet about 12" and drop it onto the counter.
+- I recommend wearing earplugs for this step:Carefully lift your baking sheet about 6 inches and drop it onto the counter.
 Repeat 4 more times.
 (This is to help release any bubbles) Then, using a toothpick, smooth out any bubble holes or peaks in the batter.

 - Let the macarons sit in a dry environment for 40-60 minutes.
 They're ready to bake when they're no longer sticky to the touch.
-Preheat oven to 300°F while the macarons set.
+Preheat oven to 315°F while the macarons set.*

 - Bake for 12-15 minutes and then let them cool completely before removing from the sheet.